lukasz-duda/Home/README.md

 ## Car Maintenance

-Trying to compare Domain-Driven Design, The Clean Architecture with Big Ball of Mud.
+Trying to compare Domain-Driven Design, The Clean Architecture with Big Ball of Mud, Database-centric design.